rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/DFTDatasetConstruction/README.md

 ### Output

-Results are saved to `--outputDir`, including model prediction metrics (MAE, RMSE, R²) of bandgap-bulk modulus and formation energy, training progress, and CSV files with predictions and uncertainties.
+Results are saved to `--outputDir`, including model prediction metrics (MAE, RMSE, R²) for bandgap, bulk modulus and formation energy, training progress, and CSV files with predictions and uncertainties.

 ## Testing